aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aptos_governance.md

 ## Function `initialize`

 Initializes the state for Aptos Governance.
-Can only be called during Genesis with a signer for the aptos_framework (0x1) account.
-This function is private because it's called directly from the vm.
+Can only be called during Genesis with a signer<br/> for the aptos_framework (0x1) account.<br/> This function is private because it&apos;s called directly from the vm.

 <pre><code>fun initialize(aptos_framework: &amp;signer, min_voting_threshold: u128, required_proposer_stake: u64, voting_duration_secs: u64)<br/></code></pre>